grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/_index.md

 1. Update the `mimir.config` value, based on the following information:

    - Compare your overridden value of `mimir.config` with the one in the `values.yaml` file in the chart.
 If you are not overriding the value of `mimir.config`, then skip this step.
-   - The service names for memcached caches have changed.
-     - If you previously copied the value of `mimir.config` into your values file, then take the latest version of the `memcached` configuration in the `mimir.config` from the `values.yaml` file in the Helm chart.

 1. Decide whether or not to update the `nginx` configuration: